ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 CSVint.ImportFromCSV(conf).DumpToArray Arr
 ```

-Access to the first field of the first record:
+Access to the first field of the first record from the imported data:

 ```vb
 Dim Element as Variant